yaydede/toolbox/docs/13-EnsembleApplication.md

 ### Random search with parallel processing

-Now, we will apply a random grid search (see [Random Search for Hyper-Parameter Optimization](https://jmlr.csail.mit.edu/papers/volume13/bergstra12a/bergstra12a.pdf)) [@Bergs_2012].
+Now, we will apply a random grid search introduced by Bergstra and Bengio in [Random Search for Hyper-Parameter Optimization](https://jmlr.csail.mit.edu/papers/volume13/bergstra12a/bergstra12a.pdf)) [@Bergs_2012].
+This paper shows that randomly chosen trials are more efficient for hyperparameter optimization than trials on a grid.
+Random search is a slight variation on grid search.
+Instead of searching over the entire grid, random search evaluates randomly selected parts on the grid.

+To characterize the performance of random search, the authors use the analytic form of the expectation.
+The expected probability of finding the target is $1.0$ minus the probability of missing the target with every single one of $T$ trials in the experiment.
+If the volume of the target relative to the unit hypercube is $(v / V=0.01)$ and there are $T$ trials, then this probability of finding the target is

+$$
+1-\left(1-\frac{v}{V}\right)^T=1-0.99^T .
+$$
+In more practical terms, for any distribution over a sample space with a maximum, we can find the number of randomly selected points from the grid.
+First, we define the confidence level, say 95\%.
+Then we decide how many points we wish to have around the maximum.
+We can decide as a number or directly as a percentage.
+Let's say we decide 0.01\% interval around the maximum.
+Then the formula will be

+$$
+1-(1-0.01)^T>0.95,
+$$
+which can be solved as

+$$
+\text{T} = \log (1-0.95)/\log (1-0.01)
+$$

 We also apply a parallel multicore processing using `doParallel` and `foreach()` to accelerate the grid search.
+More details can be found at [Getting Started with doParallel and foreach](https://cran.r-project.org/web/packages/doParallel/vignettes/gettingstartedParallel.pdf).

 ```r